Representing General Stochastic Processes as Martingale Laws: Introduction

 consisting of a probability space $(\Omega,\F,\P)$, a filtration $(\F_t)_{t \in [0,1]}$ that satisfies the usual conditions, and a process $X$ with paths in

+equipped with Skorohod's $J_1$-topology.
 The collection of all filtered processes is denoted by $\FP$. \end{definition}

-The concept of prediction process goes back to Knight \cite{Kn75, Kn77} and is used by Aldous \cite{Al81} to encode information which a filtration provides on a stochastic process (beyond the law of the process).
-The prediction process $\pp^1(\fp X)$ of a filtered process $\fp X$ is defined via
+The concept of prediction process goes back to Knight \cite{Kn75, Kn77} and is used by Aldous \cite{Al81} to encode information which a filtration provides on a stochastic process.
+The prediction process $\pp^1(\fp X)$ of a filtered process $\fp X$ is the measure valued martingale

+In words, $\pp_t^1(\fp X)$ describes the best available prediction about the evolution of the path of $X$ given the information at time $t\in [0,1]$.
+That $X$ is $(\F_t)_{t \in [0,1]}$-adapted is reflected by the fact that the evolution of $X$ up to time $t$ is fully determined by $\pp_t^1(\fp X)$.
+Precisely, when writing $e_s(f) = f(s)$ for the evaluation of paths at time $s$ and $\#$ for the pushforward of measures, we have for $s \le t$